dvdgeroconnell/pands-project/README.md

 - *hist_sepal_length.png*
 - *hist_sepal_width.png*

-**Figure 7 - *Iris* petal length histograms by species**
+**Figure 7 - Iris petal length histograms by species**
 <img src="hist_petal_length.png" width="750" height="250">

-**Figure 8 - *Iris* petal width histograms by species**
+**Figure 8 - Iris petal width histograms by species**
 <img src="hist_petal_width.png" width="750" height="250">

-**Figure 9 - *Iris* sepal length histograms by species**
+**Figure 9 - Iris sepal length histograms by species**
 <img src="hist_sepal_length.png" width="750" height="250">

-**Figure 10 - *Iris* petal width histograms by species**
+**Figure 10 - Iris petal width histograms by species**
 <img src="hist_sepal_width.png" width="750" height="250">

 #### Observations
 This is just a slightly different way of presenting the histograms already reviewed in [Option 2](#Option-2---Histograms) above.
 The density plots superimposed on the histograms give a view of the spread of each attribute.
-As expected, those with the widest spreads as shown in the density plots (e.g. *viginica* sepal length) align with the species attributes with the largest standard deviations (std) as summarized in [Option 1](#Option-1---Statistical-Summary).
+As expected, those with the widest spreads as shown in the density plots (e.g. *Iris viginica* sepal length) align with the species attributes with the largest standard deviations (std) as summarized in [Option 1](#Option-1---Statistical-Summary).

 ### Option 4 - Scatter Plots
 The attributes are plotted pairwise in scatter plots, colour-coded by species, and saved to *scatter_plt.png*.